GraysonConnor/bloc-apprentice-workbook/assessment-reviews/module-1/module-1-review.md

 ## HTML

 ### Questions

-1. What is HTML and what is it used for?
+What does HTML stand for and what is it used for?
 HyperText Markup Language is a text-based language that is translated by a web browser in order to display content.

 2. What is the difference between an ID and a class?
 A class atribute is usually used on multiple elements in your HTML.
 An ID tribute identifies a unique element in your HTML.